-Ontario Economic Update: Leading the Canadian economy
+Ontario Economic Update May 2017: Leading the Canadian economy

 The Institute's May 2017 Economic Update for Ontario covers several broad categories: economic growth, labour market indicators, the housing market, consumer and business indicators, inflation, and international trade.
 The Institute provides a brief analysis of significant findings, followed by summary tables with the most recent economic data for Ontario and other regions.

 - Ontario’s real GDP grew 2.7 percent in 2016, considerably higher than the growth seen in the Canadian economy at large

 - The finance and real estate sector have been the greatest contributors to economic growth over the past few years

 - Household consumption will be critical to economic expansion in 2017

 - Ontario’s unemployment rate has declined to its lowest rate since January 2001

 - Labour market conditions are still being held back by declining real wages

 - Ontario is predicted to have the fastest growing economy of all provinces in 2017